-Next-generation microbial platforms to boost biomass conversion into added-value products and fuels
+Next-generation microbial platforms to boost biomass conversion into value-added products and fuels

 The design and development of robust and efficient microbial cell factories is the main core components of lignocellulose-based biorefineries.
 Microbial metabolism can be redesigned and rewired, creating efficient platforms to convert biomass-derived sugars into high added-value chemicals and biofuels, replacing petrochemical derivatives.
 Besides the discovery and elucidation novel metabolic pathways, engineering microbial tolerance to face challenges in industrial processes is fundamentally essential to achieve industrial relevant targets.